agsb/jelly/documents/ReviewJelly.md

 # Review of inside Jelly

+## Talks

     Jelly talks to a Device.
 The device is the gateway to external world.
-    Device have two nternal infinite tapes, one of code and one of data, and also a standart input/output system.
+    Device have two internal infinite tapes, one of code and one of data, and also a standart system for input and output.

-## goods
+## Goods

     1. Need a zero byte detector, for assert end loops